 4.00pm, Cork City Library | Free

 Eva Bourke is a poet and translator.
-Seeing Yellow (Dedalus 2018) is her seventh collection.
-She translates poetry from English into German and vice versa, and she has published several anthologies and collections in translation.
-Together with Borbála Farragó she edited the anthology Landing Places.
-Immigrant Poets in Ireland (Dedalus 2011) and with Vincent Woods Fermata, Writings Inspired by Music (Artisan House 2017).
-She taught creative Writing in the US and the MA in Writing program at NUI Galway.
-Seeing Yellow was nominated for the Irish Times/Poetry Now Award in 2019.
-In 2020 she was awarded the Michael Hartnett Prize for Poetry.
+She has published seven collections of poetry, most recently Seeing Yellow (Dedalus, 2018) and several anthologies and collections in translation.
+Together with Borbála Farragó she edited the anthology Landing Places: Immigrant Poets in Ireland (Dedalus, 2011) and with Vincent Woods Fermata: Writings Inspired by Music (Artisan House, 2017).
+In 2020 she was nominated for the Irish Times Poetry Now Prize and the same year was awarded the Michael Hartnett Prize for Poetry.
 She is a member of Aosdána.

 “These poems suggest that the soul is an enduring gentleness in us, in others, in perhaps everything, and that it needs us to release it, to let it breathe, to nourish it with what we create rather than destroy.” — Fred Marchant

 Fran Lock is a some-time itinerant dog whisperer, the author of numerous chapbooks and ten poetry collections.
 Her most recent chapbook is Forever Alive (Dare-Gale Press, 2022), and her most recent collections are Hyena!
 (Poetry Bus Press, 2022) and White/ Other (87 Press, 2022).
 A new collection of poems, a disgusting lie is due from Pamenar Press later this year, and a book of hybrid essays on feral subjectivity, inspired by her work with the Cambridge University Library bestiary, is forthcoming from Out-Spoken Press, also in 2023.
 She is a proud pit bull parent, and she edits the Soul Food column for Communist Review.